That’s a question I get asked a lot.

 The reason for this is simple: oxytocin is needed to birth the placenta and to keep the uterus in good shape once it has done so, but synthetic oxytocin (as found in the drip used to induce or accelerate labour) inhibits the woman’s ability to produce her own natural oxytocin.

 Symphonies and mountain climbing

-But this is if labour progresses naturally, and in an induced labour, the presence of synthetic oxytocin inhibits the woman’s ability to produce her own oxytocin.
-Under these conditions, expecting any woman to suddenly be able to produce enough natural oxytocin to facilitate the birth of the placenta AND the vital postnatal clamping down of her uterus from a standstill is a bit like parachuting someone out of a helicopter to a point halfway up Mount Everest and then expecting them to be able to sprint straight to the top without a chance to warm up or get used to the freezing cold oxygen-depleted air.
+When labour is induced, synthetic oxytocin is often given.
+And the presence of synthetic oxytocin inhibits the woman’s ability to produce her own oxytocin.
+Under these conditions, we can’t expect a woman to suddenly be able to produce enough natural oxytocin to facilitate the birth of the placenta AND the vital postnatal clamping down of her uterus from a standstill.
+That would be like parachuting someone out of a helicopter to a point halfway up Mount Everest and then expecting them to be able to sprint straight to the top.
+No chance to warm up or get used to the freezing cold, oxygen-depleted air.

 Induction as a package deal